jhuckaby/pixl-server-storage/docs/Transactions.md

 ### Temporary Directory

 A local temporary directory on disk is always used for transactions, regardless of the storage engine.
-Even if you are using S3 or Couchbase for primary storage, transactions still use temp files on disk before and during commit.
+Even if you are using S3 for primary storage, transactions still use temp files on disk before and during commit.
 This is to insure both speed and data safety.
 You can control where the temporary files live by setting the `trans_dir` configuration property.

 Inside the temp directory, two subdirectories are created: `data` and `logs`.
 The `data` directory is used to hold all modified records during a transaction (before commit).
 Each is named using a unique transaction ID (see below) and a hash of the original key.
 This ensures no files will collide with each other, even with many concurrent transactions.
 The `logs` directory is for rollback logs.
 When a transaction is committed, the original state of the mutated records is written to the log, so it can be applied in reverse during a recovery event.